Worked in Australia anytime since 1992?

 There are a lot of good reasons to bring your Aussie Super home:

-- Lower fees - You are probably paying at least two sets of fees.
-Consolidating your super into one KiwiSaver scheme can reduce the total cost.
+- Potential for lower fees - You are probably paying at least two sets of fees.
+Consolidating your super with one KiwiSaver provider could reduce the total cost.
 It is also possible that you might have more than one super account in Australia if you changed jobs when you were there.

 - Visibility - Having all your retirement savings in one place makes it easier to keep track of your savings and what is happening with it.